09 Dec 15 Reasons A Rabbit Might Be The Pet For You

 12. Lots of Rabbits Need Homes

-Certain breeds of dogs and cats are very fashionable at the moment.
-These breeds can be difficult to find and extremely expensive as well.
-You won’t have this problem when you’re looking for a rabbit.
-Lots of abandoned bunnies find their way to shelters every year.
-And you can give them a home and do your good turn for the year by giving them a fresh start.
+Particular dog and cat breeds are very popular and fashionable at the moment.
+These breeds can be difficult to find and often are very expensive to buy.
+Thankfully you won’t encounter this problem when looking for a rabbit.
+Many abandoned bunnies find their way to shelters every year.
+Fortunately a lucky few find themselves welcomed into new and loving homes, and you can become part of this loving group too!

 13. They’re Good Pets for Adults